A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

-Let ${\rm dRing}$ denote the $\infty$-category of \emph{derived} (often called \emph{animated}) commutative rings.
-By definition, ${\rm dRing}$ is the underlying $\infty$-category associated with the model structure on simplicial commutative rings $\sCRing$ with fibrations and weak equivalences defined on the level of simplicial sets.
+Let ${\rm Ani(CRing)}$ denote the $\infty$-category of \emph{animated commutative rings}: We model this by the underlying $\infty$-category associated with the model structure on simplicial commutative rings $\sCRing$ with fibrations and weak equivalences defined on the level of simplicial sets.

 \begin{definition} A \emph{pre-log simplicial ring} $(A, M, \alpha)$ is a simplicial object in the category of pre-log rings.
 That is, a simplicial commutative ring $A$ equipped with a simplicial commutative monoid $M$ and a map of simplicial monoids $\alpha\colon M\to (A,\cdot)$. \end{definition}